samort/monorepo-tools/README.md

 This may take a while, depending on the size of your repositories.

-Now your `master` branch should contain all packages in separate directories.
+Now your `main` branch should contain all packages in separate directories.
 For our example it would mean:
 * **main-repository/** - contains repository *vendor/main-repository*
 * **packages/**
   * **alpha/** - contains repository *vendor/alpha*